Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

 \textit{If Step~\ref{step5} is executed:} After this step, we obviously have $v_i(X_i') \geq v_i(X_i)$, for any $i \in N$, as the utility of any agent cannot decrease.
 For any agent $i$ with $|X_i| = 1$, the agent was EFX towards any other agent in $\X$, by the induction hypothesis, and therefore she is also EFX towards any other agent in $\X'$.
 Similarly, for any agent $i \in N$ such that $|X_i|=|X_i'|=2$, the agent is $2/3$-EFX towards any other agent in $\X'$, since this was the case in $\X$ by the induction hypothesis.
 It remains to show that every agent $i$ for whom $|X_i|=2$ and $|X_i'|=1$ is now EFX in $\X'$ towards every other agent, noting that the agent was $2/3$-EFX in $\X$ by the induction hypothesis.
 This is indeed the case here, since $i$ received a bundle $X'_i$ that she valued more than $3/2$ of her value for $X_i$, i.e., $v_i(X_i') > \frac{3}{2} v_i(X_i)$.
-To see this, note that otherwise there would not be an edge $(i,j)$ in the reduced envy graph, where $X_j = X_i'$.
-This establishes that in $\X'$, agent $i$ is EFX towards any other agent.
+To see this, {suppose that $j$ was the owner of $X_i'$ in $\X$, i.e., $X_j = X_i'$.
+The reduced envy graph $\Gr(\X)$ contained the edge $(i,j)$; by \Cref{def:Gr}, since $|X_i|=2$ and $|X_j|=1$, we have $v_i(X_i) < \frac{2}{3} v_i(X_j) = \frac{2}{3} v_i(X_i')$.} This establishes that in $\X'$, agent $i$ is EFX towards any other agent.
 In the end, \cref{prop:a,prop:b} are satisfied for all agents.